2 wines to discover in lightweight glass bottles

 MYTH

-Bottles are simply shipping containers for the liquid they contain.
+The container is primarily used to protect the product and to facilitate the transport of the liquid.
 Glass is an inert material that adds nothing to the wine’s quality.

 Lightweight glass bottles are more fragile and have an increased risk of breakage.